 - Valencia: A filter that warms the colors of your photo, giving it kind of an antique look without washing out color completely.

-- X Pro II: A high contrast filter that makes colors pop and adds vignette edges, giving photos sort of a dramatic affect.
+- X Pro II: A high contrast filter that makes colors pop and adds vignette edges, giving photos sort of a dramatic effect.

 - Lo-Fi: This filter adds high saturation, rich colors, and strong shadows to your photo.
 Great for photos of food.

 Everyone has their favorites, so as you use Instagram for marketing more and more, keep experimenting and learning about your own filter preferences for every type of photo you take, whether they're landscapes, close-ups, portraits, or something else.

 Pro Tip: As you begin learning your filter preferences, you can reorder your filters and even hide the ones you don't use.
 To do either of these things, scroll to the very far right of your filters options and click "Manage."